 2. Plastic Bags: 10–1,000 years

-Plastic bags are usually made of any one of three materials: High-density polyethylene (HDPE), Low-density polyethylene (LDPE), or Linear low-density polyethylene (LLDPE).
+Plastic bags are usually made of any one of three materials:

 They take at least a decade to break down, whereas commonly discarded thin plastic bags can take as long as 1,000 years.
-However, in recent years, consumers have become more aware of the environmental hazard posed by plastic bags.
+However, in recent years, consumers have become more aware of the environmental hazards posed by plastic bags.

 3. Bones: 10-1000 years

-The skeletal elements’ destruction stages begin at about nine months of exposure; decomposing takes 10 to 1000 years.
+The skeletal elements’ destruction stages begin at about 9 months of exposure; decomposing takes 10 to 1000 years.
 The decomposition of bones is greatly affected by the location of the body, seasonal weather, and accessibility of the soft tissues.

 In addition, carnivores, other scavengers, and insect activity, including that of maggot and beetle varieties, are contributing factors, as is clothing or covering of the body, substrate, elevation, and latitude.